JosephSCH0157/Creator-s-Forge/CONTRIBUTOR_LICENSE_AGREEMENT.md

 The Owner is not obligated to include, use, or distribute your contributions.

 ## 4. Patents
-If your contribution includes or relies on patents you own or control, you grant the Owner a perpetual, worldwide, royalty-free license to practice those patents in connection with Creator’s Forge.
+If your contribution includes or relies on patents you own or control, you grant the Owner a perpetual, worldwide, royalty-free license to practice those patents in connection with Podcaster’s Forge.

 ## 5. Representations
 You agree that submitting a contribution does not establish any partnership, employment, or agency relationship with the Owner.